ifedapoolarewaju/reuq/README.md

 Reuq is a frontend Javascript framework built on top of JQuery.

-In a world of frontend Javascript where more contemporary/component based frameworks are favonured, some set of developers still prefer to stick with the old jquery style in order to avoid the complexities and difficulties of learning a new "not so" JQuery friendly framework.
+In a world of frontend Javascript where more contemporary/component based frameworks are favoured, some set of developers still prefer to stick with the old jquery style in order to avoid the complexities and difficulties of learning a new "not so" JQuery friendly framework.